 The Office of Formation and Leadership Development and the ministry of preparing clergy for ministry in Metropolitan Community Churches celebrates a long legacy of inclusive and active pastoral representatives in our local churches.
 We are dedicated to forming long-lasting partnerships in education and social action to best prepare our clergy for ministry in MCC.

-New: Clergy License Renewal for 2016 – Complete your form online by clicking here.
+Complete your 2018 form online by clicking here.